Best Liver Stew Recipe: Tender, Rich & Full of Flavor

 Frequently Asked Questions About Liver Stew

-How do you make liver stew tender and not tough?
+Q: How do you thicken liver stew sauce?

-Can I use chicken liver instead of beef liver?
+Q: Can you use lamb or pork liver instead of beef liver?

-Can you make liver stew in a slow cooker?
+Q: Can you make liver stew without tomatoes?

 You might also like